mumblebaj/MMM-Rugby/README.md

 ## Future Enhancements
 - [x] Option to select specific MRU Leagues only
 - [x] Enhance Display of the Matches table.
+- [X] Add an autoUpdate feature to manage the update intervals automatically.